rsvim/rsvim.github.io/docs/api/00__web/interfaces/GlobalThis.md

 `number`

-The ID (integer) which identifies the scheduler created.
+The ID (integer) which identifies the timer created.

 #### Throws